AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Y: MUST be set to 1 if the last OBU element is an OBU fragment that will continue in the next packet, and MUST be set to 0 otherwise.

 W: two bit field that describes the number of OBU elements in the packet.
 This field MUST be set equal to 0 or equal to the number of OBU elements contained in the packet.
 If set to 0, each OBU element MUST be preceded by a length field.
-If not set to 0 (e.g. W = 1 or W = 2) the last OBU element MUST NOT be preceded by a length field.
+If not set to 0 (e.g. W = 1, 2 or 3) the last OBU element MUST NOT be preceded by a length field.
 Instead, the length of the last OBU element contained in the packet can be calculated as follows:

 <pre><code>
 Length of the last OBU element = length of the RTP payload - length of aggregation header - length of previous OBU elements including length fields